A. Rupert Hall: Life

 Hall was born near Stoke-on-Trent on 26 July 1920.
-He attended Alderman Newton's School, Leicester, and then went to Christ's College, Cambridge, in 1938 to study history, but his studies were interrupted by war service.
+He attended Alderman Newton's School, Leicester, where he came under the influence of history teacher H. E. Howard, and then went to Christ's College, Cambridge, in 1938 to study history, but his studies were interrupted by war service.
 He completed his degree in 1946 and began postgraduate research.
 As a boy he had delighted in the history of inventions and devices, and the army had given him hands-on experience; his doctoral thesis which was on 17th-century ballistics was published as a book in 1952.
 In 1949 he was elected a fellow of Christ's College.

 Hall was unusual in coming to the discipline from history, not science, and his background would yield fresh and different perspectives in this new emerging field.
 Charles Singer, the first president of the British Society for the History of Science, was not alone in having suspicions about someone without a scientific education teaching the history of science.
 Hall won him round, and they were to co-operate in editing the five-volume History of Technology published by Oxford University Press in 1954–1958.

 In 1948 Hall was appointed as the first curator of the Whipple Museum of the History of Science, in Cambridge, and in 1950 began lecturing in the subject.
 Soon, the discipline was formally accepted into the tripos structure of degrees, and the department of history and philosophy of science was established, now the largest university department of its kind in the UK.